SatwikKhattar/AirBnb-Data-Analysis/README.md

 # Airbnb Listings EDA Project: New York 2024
 # Project Overview
 ### This project performs Exploratory Data Analysis (EDA) on New York Airbnb data to uncover trends and patterns in rental listings.
-We use libraries like Pandas, Numpy, Matplotlib, Seabornfor cleaning, visualization, and analysis.
+We use libraries like Pandas, Numpy, Matplotlib, Seaborn for cleaning, visualization, and analysis.
 ![image](https://github.com/user-attachments/assets/b46b1039-f804-46a0-8771-31067de2dc33)
 # Objective<br/>
 The goal of this project is to: